mariosotil/river-framework/README.md

 ## Getting Started

-A "Getting Started" or "Learn in five minutes" guide along more demo projects will be written in September, 2015.

-## How to build

-In September too.
+Please, follow the instructions from this file:

+{% gist 997ffc46a330537d0165 %}

 ## Demo

-A full demo as an Eclipse project of a stand-alone Java program is [here](https://github.com/mariosotil/river-framework-demo).
+Demos as Eclipse projects of stand-alone Java programs are in this GitHub [repo](https://github.com/mariosotil/river-framework-demo).

 ## Download

-You can download the binaries as Jar libraries from the [OpenNTF website](http://www.openntf.org/main.nsf/project.xsp?r=project/River%20Framework/releases/).
+You can download the binaries as Jar libraries from the [OpenNTF website](http://www.openntf.org/main.nsf/project.xsp?r=project/River%20Framework/releases/) or the [Maven repository](http://mvnrepository.com/artifact/org.riverframework).

 ## Maven